SAP-archive/teched2020-IIS360/exercises/ex5/README.md

 ## Custom Sections Overview

-Custom sections offer the possibility of enhancing the object page with a freestyle UI5 XML fragment.\
+Custom sections offer the possibility of enhancing the object page with freestyle UI5 code.\
+In this exercise, we will add a UI5 XML fragment showing a Gantt Chart to the object page.
 The object page provides its current model context to the custom section, allowing displaying data from the UI5 OData model via context binding.\

 ## Exercise 5.1.1 Enhancing the language model

-For the title of custom sections to be shown on the object page, we want to use a property from the language model of the app.\
+For the title of the custom section to be shown on the object page, we want to use a property from the language model of the app.\
 (1) Open file **app/incidents/webapp/i18n/i18n.properties**\
 (2) Enter the following new property: